timojuez/hificon/README.md

 ## Development

+### Support for other AVR brands
+It should be possible to implement the support for other AVR brands like Yamaha, Pioneer, Onkyo.
+This software can connect your computer to any network amp that communicates via telnet.
+See denon.py as an example.
+See also "protocol" parameter in config and in freenon_cmd.

+### Custom AVR control software
 It is possible to create a customised controller that keeps your own program synchronised with the AVR.
 Its dependency is freenon[gi] and optionally freenon[autosetup] and pulsectl.
 See ./examples/custom_app.py

-If your development only relies on sending commands to the AVR, you need the class freenon.BasicDenon.
+If your development only relies on sending commands to the AVR, you need the class freenon.Amp(cls="BasicAmp").
 Your requirement is purely the freenon package and optionally freenon[autosetup].

 ## Limitations
+- Currently only Denon protocol devices are being supported.
 - If you do not have a nameserver in your LAN or freenon_setup cannot find your Denon device, set the host IP manually in the config file.
 - This program is currently only controlling the sound channels alltogether.
 Controlling e.g. left and right channel separately is to be implemented.
 - If you are on a GNU OS and the key binding does not work, you can try the setup for proprietary OS.